Alibesharat/AutoHistoryCore/README.md

 AutoSaveChangeHistory

-An Extention for Microsoft.EntityFrameworkCore to support automatically recording data changes history and soft_delete  pattern
+An Extention for Microsoft.EntityFrameworkCore to support automatically recording data changes history and some addentianal info such as ip,Os,and broswer agent

+also, this extension support soft-delete pattern

 AutoHistoryCore will recording all the data changing history in each record